leitbogioro/Tools/README.md

 <br />
 <br />

 **-timezone "like Asia/Tokyo etc"**: It means assign timezone manually, if the format of the input parameter is incorrect or it's not supported by current operating system, the value will fall back to "Asia/Tokyo".
 If the parameter is not assigned, the value depends on the geo-location of guest's IP address, if you are using a proxy to connect to the server with ssh service, automatic timezone configuration may not suitable for you in this situation.
+This option is not valid for Windows.
 <br />
 <br />

-**-raid "0, 1, 5, 6 or 10"**: Test succeed on Debian 12, Kali rolling, CentOS 9-stream, AlmaLinux 9, RockyLinux 9, Fedora 38 with raid 0, 1, 5, 6 or 10 disks raid partition recipes, raid 0 or 1 needs at least 2 disks, raid 5 needs at least 3 disks, raid 6 or 10 needs at least 4 disks, **if your machine has only one hard drive or capacity of all drives are not the same or in a virtual environment, don't assign it!**
+**-raid "0, 1, 5, 6 or 10"**: Test succeed on Debian 12, Kali rolling, CentOS 9-stream, AlmaLinux 9, RockyLinux 9, Fedora 38 with native installation method, raid 0, 1, 5, 6 or 10 disks raid partition recipes, not suitable for dd installation, raid 0 or 1 needs at least 2 disks, raid 5 needs at least 3 disks, raid 6 or 10 needs at least 4 disks, **if your machine has only one hard drive or capacity of all drives are not the same or in a virtual environment, don't assign it!**
 <br />
 <br />